 And I know what you are saying, but can’t you just buy one of those campfire popcorn pots to make popcorn in?
 Yeah you could but why spend extra money or take up precious space in your supply box when some foil will suffice.

 So there you have it!
 More camping tips and recipes!
-Oh and if you are wondering, YES you can make this popcorn in the oven (directions below) and NO it does not use butter.
-I don’t like trying to camp with butter, can get melty and messy, and the parmesan cheese coats the popcorn just fine, for a ‘lighter’ yet salty snack (but never fear my butter loving friends, I did include butter in the at home directions).
+Oh and if you are wondering, YES you can make this Campfire Parmesan Popcorn in the oven (directions below) and NO it does not use butter.
+I don’t like trying to camp with butter, can melt and messy, and the Parmesan cheese coats the popcorn just fine, for a ‘lighter’ yet salty snack (but never fear my butter loving friends, I did include butter in the at home directions).